Tony-Kara/Soundscape/README.md

 # Trademark Notice

 Trademarks This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party’s policies.

+# Developer Notes

+To get new project team members up and running this should include details of how you spin up a dev environment